chombo-discharge/chombo-discharge/doc/sphinx/source/PlasmaKinetics.rst

 plasma_kinetics
 ---------------

 :ref:`Chap:plasma_kinetics` is the physics module of PlasmaC.
 The entire class is an interface, whose implementations run deep into :ref:`Chap:time_stepper` which contains much of the low-level functionality that couples the schemes.
-See the :doxy:`Doxygen API <plasma_kinetics>` for details.
+See the :doxy:`Doxygen API <classplasma__kinetics>` for details.
 By far, :ref:`Chap:plasma_kinetics` is the most time-consuming tasks of implementing new plasma schemes.
 The reason for this is that we need to maintain a certain level of abstraction in order to cover a broad spectrum of plasma phenomena.

 There are no default input parameters for :ref:`Chap:plasma_kinetics`, as users must generally implement their own kinetics.
 A successful implementation of :ref:`Chap:plasma_kinetics` has the following: